• Skip to content

 Young people aged 14-15 years are also offered the Meningococcal ACWY conjugate vaccine (for groups A, C, W and Y).

-In contrast to vaccinations undertaken among the under fives, vaccination uptake rates among teenagers are generally lower than England.
-The uptake rates for HPV in Hull for 2019/20 and 2020/21 are particularly low, but the vaccine uptake rate for the Meningococcal ACWY conjugate in Hull is comparable to England for 2020/21.
+In contrast to vaccinations undertaken among the under fives, vaccination uptake rates among teenagers are generally considerably lower in Hull compared to England.

 Compared with benchmark